symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

    The maximum voting key duration (End Epoch - Start Epoch) is **360 epochs** or about **6 months** (see ``maxVotingKeyLifetime``).

-   You can find out the current epoch by dividing the `current blockchain height <http://explorer.testnet.symboldev.network/>`__ by 1440.
+   You can find out the current epoch by dividing the `current blockchain height <http://explorer.testnet.symboldev.network/>`__ by 1440 and discarding the decimals.

 2. **Create the voting key**: